yduf/yduf.github.io/_posts/2023-09-29-debugging-compiler.md

 for any given function in the compilation.
 Keith introduced an environment variable GOSSAHASH that specifies the last few binary digits of the hash of function names that should use the new backend. - [binary search debugging of compilers](https://compilers.iecc.com/comparch/article/23-05-003)

+see also
+- [ TinyCompiler](https://news.ycombinator.com/item?id=43120873) - A compiler in a week-end